wp-plugins/image-widget/readme.txt

 Tested up to: 2.8.4
 Stable tag: 3.0.4

-Simple image widget.
-Use native Wordpress upload thickbox to add image widgets to your site.

 == Description ==

 Simple image widget.
 Use native Wordpress upload thickbox to add image widgets to your site.

+* MU Compatible
+* Handles image resizing
+* Link the image
+* Title and Description
+* Very versitile.
+All fields are optional.
+* Upload, link to external image, or select an image from your media collection using the built in thickbox browser.

 == Installation ==